chribonn/PasswordGeneratorPython/README.md

 The Generate Password button is used to produce a new password.

-Generated passwords are automatically copied to the clipboard making the copy icon redundant.
+On Windows and Mac systems the generated passwords are automatically copied to the clipboard making the copy icon redundant.
+On Linux systems a **Not implemented error** could be thrown.
+The utility should work around this limitation.
+For information on how to install this functionality visit pyperclip's page at [Welcome to Pyperclip’s documentation!](https://pyperclip.readthedocs.io/en/latest/)